 Unlike other research that focuses primarily on academic outcomes or school finance, WalletHub’s analysis takes a more comprehensive approach.
 It accounts for performance, funding, safety, class size and instructor credentials.
-To determine the top-performing school systems in America, WalletHub compared the 50 states and the District of Columbia across 29 key metrics.
-Read on for our findings, expert insight from a panel of researchers and a full description of our methodology.
+To determine the top-performing school systems in America, WalletHub compared the 50 states and the District of Columbia across 32 key metrics.

 Public School Ranking by State

-Note: Spendings Ranking refers to “Total Current Expenditures for Public Elementary and Secondary Day Schools per Student” (Highest Amount = Rank 1)
+Note: Spending Ranking refers to “Total Current Expenditures for Public Elementary and Secondary Day Schools per Student” (Highest Amount = Rank 1)

 Giving students a good education is crucial for the future of the country.
 That responsibility falls to parents, educators and leaders alike.
 To expand the discussion, we asked a panel of experts to share their thoughts on the following key questions: